 Committing my characters to an appearance on this blog makes them real.
 As of tonight, they exist beyond my imagination.

-Here are the opening pages to my novel (Name being withheld until publication date).
 This second chapter is titled, The End Of The World.